-In the object collections at MAA I found nine tea bricks, blocks of whole or finely ground black tea, green tea, or fermented tea leaves that have been packed in moulds and pressed into block form.
-Six of them are from China, two from Tibet, and the source of one is unknown since it is missing, though it is possible that this too is from China.
-Five of the nine tea bricks have inscriptions on them – three in Chinese and two in Russian.
+In the object collections at MAA I found nine tea bricks.
+Conventionally, these are blocks of whole or finely ground black, green, or fermented tea leaves that have been packed in moulds and pressed into brick form.
+Seven of the nine tea bricks at MAA are from China and two from Tibet.
+Five have inscriptions on them – three in Chinese and two in Russian.
 Having read about the export of tea and brick tea from Yunnan and Sichuan to Tibet and further west to India for the last two weeks, it made sense to me to encounter tea bricks with Chinese inscriptions on them.
 Encountering tea bricks with Russian inscriptions, however, did not make sense.
 I was led to question: were tea bricks also produced in Russia?
 Or were they produced in China and just as they travelled to Tibet and India, so too did they travel to Russia?
-Did they travel through the Tea Horse Road connecting Tibet and China, or was there another such road connecting China and Russia?
+Did Russian brick tea through the Tea Horse Road connecting Tibet and China, or was there another such road connecting China and Russia?

 I returned to the object itself to find clues to help me answer these questions.
 A small label on the back top right corner reads: